romeroc1996m/romero-c_APImashup/README.md

 # Studio Ghibli simple web app

-Welcome to the repository of Studio Ghibli API, a developing of a web application where back-end and front-end matches to build a guide through Hayao Miyazaki's creations and relevant data of each movie.
+Welcome to the repository of Studio Ghibli API, a web application development where back-end and front-end matches to build a guide through Hayao Miyazaki's creations and relevant data of each movie.

 ## Project Overview

-Welcome to the repository of Studio Ghibli API, a developing of a web application where back-end and front-end matches to build a guide through Hayao Miyazaki's creations and relevant data of each movie.
+Welcome to the repository of Studio Ghibli API, a web application development where back-end and front-end matches to build a guide through Hayao Miyazaki's creations and relevant data of each movie.

 ### Key Features: